-That's why we spoke to the fitness instructors responsible for whipping soap opera celebs, Olympic athletes and even Victoria Secret models into the kind of shape that makes them famous.
+Well, in order to find out, we spoke to the fitness instructors responsible for whipping soap opera celebs, Olympic athletes and even Victoria Secret models into shape.

 Essential reading: The best fitness trackers you can buy

-Ultimate Performance is the name to look out for with its state of the art gyms in Mayfair and the City of London.
-We grabbed its ex-elite sportsman, now full-time personal trainer, Jonny Rees, for a private session on how we can use fitness trackers and smartwatches to turn those weight loss wishes into resolution realities.
+Ultimate Performance is a name to look out for with its state of the art gyms in Mayfair and the City of London, and we grabbed its ex-elite sportsman turned full-time personal trainer Jonny Rees for a private session on how to use tech to turn those weight loss wishes into resolution realities.

 5,000 steps will do